SINCE 1985

 SAM MAGRO

 Sam has guided professionally on rock, ice, skis and alpine since 2004 throughout the contiguous US, Alaska, Europe, and South America.
-He has developed climbing curricula and education for MAG, various state universities, the US military, and more.
+He has developed climbing curricula and education for MAG, state universities, the US military, and more.
 He has made successful guided ascents in all disciplines including 2,000′ 5.12 rock climbs, link-ups of WI6 ice routes, technical mountaineering in Peru, Alaska, Tetons, Beartooths, and the first and only known guided ski descent of Gannett Peak, WY among other guiding achievements.
-Sam is fluent in Spanish and currently lives in Spain with his family.
+Sam is fluent in Spanish.
+He is a father to three rowdy kids and his wonderful wife who he co-operates MAG

 Certifications/Titles